PieceOCode/photogrammetry-addon/README.md

 The addon can be installed by downloading the file in the repository and installing it in Blender by going to "Edit > Preferences > Add-ons > Install".
 Afterwards the addon panel can be found under Photogrammetry in the editor sidebar, which can be extended by pressing the N key.
+Because blender does not seem to support multifile addons, all the content is currently pasted in one file.